duo-labs/webauthn/README.md

 After installing:

 Firefox:
 1. Open the Firefox advanced preferences at the URL (about:config)[about:config].
-These are feature flags for FF Nightly.
+These are feature flags for FF.
 2. Search for "webauth"
 3. Enable `value=True` for:
 * `security.webauth.webauthn`